 Growing up in rural Yorkshire instilled a love of Nature, through which I find my form of expression and where I continue to progress ongoing series.

 Inspired by the ever-present face of nature, my images aim to convey an emotional response or sensation – An essence of the environment through the various character, energy, abstract echo and pattern in enigma.

 I started to look and study nature when I was still living in the rural landscape which shaped my awareness throughout childhood.
-Photography began with environmental portraits found through walks and studies of flowers, with the desire to convey detail in essence of its simplest form.
+Photography began with environmental portraits found through walks and studies of flowers, with the desire to convey detail, essence, form.